 Students are expected to be in their seats when class begins.
 They should have all the necessary books and readings ready for class activities and discussion.
 The day's assignments should have been read and assigned homework ready to turn in.
-Please take, make, or check phone messages discreetly in order not to disrupt class.
+Please do not take, make, or check phone messages in class.
 Computers in class should be used only for note-taking.
 There is no provision for late work.